 The Directors will not receive annual remuneration for their services as Directors.
-However, the Independent Directors purchased 50,000 Sponsor Shares each from the Sponsor Entity at the par value of €0.0001 per Sponsor Share prior to the Offering.
+However, prior to the Offering the Executive Director will purchase 25,000 Sponsor Shares at par value from the Sponsor Entity and Ms. Portela and each Independent Non-Executive Director will purchase 20,000 Sponsor Shares at par value from the Sponsor Entity.